What is the faculty composition at Daymar College - Murfreesboro ?

 Student to faculty ratio is one of the standard metrics used to gauge the number of teaching resources a school provides for its students.
 With 20 students for every one instructional faculty member, Daymar College - Murfreesboro has more students split among the same faculty when compared to the national average of 15 .
 This metric might be an indicator that larger class sizes may be the norm, especially in introductory courses.

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Daymar College - Murfreesboro as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|

 |Total of Instructional Employees||11||2||9||18.2%|

 |On Tenure Track||-||-||-||-|

 Fewer Full-Time Teachers Than Most

-Daymar Institute - Murfreesboro's use of full-time instructors ranks among the nation's lowest, with only 18.0% of instructors teaching on a full-time basis.
+Daymar College - Murfreesboro's use of full-time instructors ranks among the nation's lowest, with only 18.0% of instructors teaching on a full-time basis.